joyalshaji135/Basic-Problems-in-C/README.md

                 53
             </td>
             <td>
-                  Write a program to delete an element at a specific position from an array.
+                  Write a program to replace all prime numbers by 0 and non-prime numbers by 1 tthen Delete all 0's
             </td>
         </tr>
         <tr>